trelau/AFEM/README.md

 ## Technology Stack
 The AFEM core technology stack includes:

+* [Python](https://www.python.org/): The Python programming language enables rapid development and integration with other systems.

 * [OpenCASCADE](https://www.opencascade.com): This mature library provides
   advanced geometric modeling and CAD functionality and is under active development.